Reporting fraud in government

 We encourage all citizens to report fraud allegations directly to the State Auditor’s Office (SAO).

-Washington state law requires all state agencies and local governments to immediately notify SAO if staff know or suspect loss of public resources, or of other illegal activity.
+Washington state law requires all state agencies and local governments to immediately notify SAO if staff know or suspect loss of public resources, or of other illegal activity including a cyber-attack if it resulted in a loss of public resources or potentially impacted financial records or systems.
 State and local government employees should alert us to suspected fraud through the online Report a Suspected Fraud or Loss form below.

 What to do if you suspect fraud